Sherbrooke: Postsecondary

 Sherbrooke has five academic institutions that make up the Sherbrooke University Pole, divided between English and French institutions.
 University students comprise a total of 10.32% of the city's population, the highest concentration in the province.

 The city is home to one French-language university, the Université de Sherbrooke, which alone has more than 31,000 students annually.
 The programs are split between 8 different faculties, the largest ones being in education, medicine, and management with around 7,900, 5,000 and 4,800 students per year respectively.
 3,000 of the university's students are international students, coming from around 100 different countries and territories.
 About half of the foreign students come from France, as they are exempt from additional tuition fees as part of a student mobility agreement between the Québec and French governments.
-The university is split into three different campuses: the main campus, the Health campus located in upper Fleurimont, and the campus in Longueuil.
+The university is split into three different campuses: the main campus, the Health campus located in upper Fleurimont, and a satellite campus in Longueuil, near Montréal.

 One of the province's three English-language universities, Bishop's University, is also located in Sherbrooke, in the borough of Lennoxville.
 The school brings in around 3,000 students annually, mainly for undergraduate programs.
 It is subdivided into three faculties and schools, the Faculty of Arts and Sciences, the School of Education, and the Williams School of Business.

-There are three cégeps in Sherbrooke.
+There are three Cégeps in Sherbrooke.
 Two of them are French-language, the Cégep de Sherbrooke and the Séminaire de Sherbrooke, and one is English-language, Champlain College Lennoxville.